cardano-foundation/CIPs/CIP-0118/README.md

 script-running costs, but makes it easier to make and fulfill and offer within a single block.

+**Keep order-matching logic off-chain**.
+Order matching is complicated task involving many parties with possibly competing interests.
+Building such a mechanism on-chain should only be done if the cost-benefit analysis is well in its favour.
+The Cardano platform changes we propose are fairly minor, unsophisticated, and comfortably aligned with existing ledger design principles (e.g. predictable outcomes of transaction application).
+This also allows the (off-chain) order-matching solutions to have a lot more flexibility and adaptability.

 **Mitigates Attacks**.
 The attacks we considered (and their mitigations) are discussed in [Attacks and Mitigations](#attacks-and-mitigations).